christiangenco/christiangenco.github.io/things.md

 ## Notably Absent

 * **A Car**: Everywhere I need to go is accessable by bike or public transportaiton.
 My wife owns a car she uses to commute to work, which I'll borrow maybe once every two weeks to drive home and visit my family, and we'll use for road trips about once every three months.
 If self driving cars make Uber cheaper, we could probably sell it.
-* **A TV**: I'll sporatically use a TV if it happens to be in the place I'm living to watch a movie, but I haven't *watched TV* as an activity since high school.
+* **A TV**: I'll sporadically use a TV if it happens to be in the place I'm living to watch a movie, but I haven't *watched TV* as an activity since high school.
 Frees up a lot of time to do more interesting things, and there are plenty of ways to watch good TV shows on your computer.
 * **A wallet**: All you really need is a credit card, a driver's license, and some emergency cash, all of which can fit in my iPhone case.
 This practice makes it much harder to lose stuff.
 * **Bread**: wheat probably isn't good for you, and we probably eat it because the agriculture revolution enabled societies that grew and ate grains to support a denser population.
 Individuals lived shorter and less healthy lives, but their society could then support an army that could quash remaining hunter-gatherer nomads (see [Sapiens](http://amzn.to/2q7iVur)).
 * **Processed or Packaged Foods**: no cereals, nothing made by Kraft, and no pre-packaged meals.
 These foods [break a lot of rules](/books/food-rules).